Blog Post 3-23-20

 Part of our fear is we feel out of control.
 Laura and I were talking about how CSUNs offices are closing.

-She was packing up her computer so she could work from home, but she said everything they announced as a plan seems gets changed by the hour.
+She was packing up her computer so she could work from home, but she said everything they announced as a plan seemed to get changed by the hour.
 What they had planned in the morning was different by 3 PM.
 Every hour a mayor or governor or president makes a different announcement.
 Not only is this an unprecedented situation, but as soon as we start to get our head around it, it changes again.
-But really, we are not in total control … even in good times, it is God who ultimately in control.
+But really, we are not in total control … even in good times, it is God who ultimately is in control.